Xeretis/ArrowMenu/readme.md

  - **target:** The function itself.
  - **...args:** The arguments of the target function.
 (See main.cpp for reference)

+`FunctionOption (std::string label, Func target, Args&... args)` - Constructor overload -> Use this if you do not want to leave the menu when executing the function.

+- **label:** The string displayed inside the menu.
+- **target:** The function itself.
+- **...args:** The arguments of the target function.
+(See main.cpp for reference)

 `MenuOption (std::string label, Menu* origin, Menu* target)` - Used for navigating to the next menu.
 Use escape to back from there.

  - **label:** The string displayed inside the menu.